 When I knew I was heading down to Florida for a winter getaway, I knew that snorkelling Key West was high up there on my list of things I wanted to do!
 There are several different companies offering all sorts of snorkel trips but I opted to go with Fury!

 Disclosure: I was provided with a VIP press pass which gave me discounted or complimentary tours while in Key West.
 I personally chose Fury from the list and all opinions are my own.
+This post contains affiliate links.
+For more information read my Privacy & Disclosure Policy.

 I love the water but ironically I’m not the best when it comes to boats.
 But I’ve found over the years that I do better on catamaran boats than I do on regular boats.
 They usually give a smoother ride and lessen my sea-sickness.
 (HOWEVER I do still opt to sit outside with the breeze smacking me in the face, rather than sit inside and risk seeing the horizon bob up and down through a window, catamaran or no catamaran!).
 So the fact that Fury ran a fleet of catamarans was a big deciding factor!